konradjk/loftee/README.md

 For those unfamiliar with VEP's VCF output, the annotations are written to the CSQ attribute of the INFO field.
 Here, a comma-separated list of consequences, corresponding to each transcript-(alternate)allele pair, is written with each entry as a pipe-delimited set of annotations.
 With more alleles and transcripts (and especially with the `--everything` flag), this will inevitably make for some very long INFO fields that are difficult to parse by eye.

-See `read_vep_vcf.py` for a parsing script.
+See `src/read_vep_vcf.py` for a barebones example of a parsing script, or the section below on Parsing the VEP/LoF VCF for some tips and tricks.

-In other words, a VCF line may look like:
+From VEP, a VCF line may look like:

 <pre>
 1       1178848 rs115005664     G       A       1000.0   PASS   AC=1;AF=0.5;AN=2;CSQ=A|ENSG00000184163|ENST00000468365|Transcript|non_coding_exon_variant&nc_transcript_variant|445|||||||-1|||,A|ENSG00000184163|ENST00000462849|Transcript|upstream_gene_variant|||||||5|-1|||,A|ENSG00000184163|ENST00000486627|Transcript|downstream_gene_variant|||||||513|-1|||,A|ENSG00000184163|ENST00000330388|Transcript|stop_gained|648|616|206|Q/*|Cag/Tag|||-1|||HC,A|ENSG00000184163|ENST00000478606|Transcript|upstream_gene_variant|||||||310|-1|||`